 Jessica is a part of the Sustainable CT initiative at ISE, serving as the Institute’s liaison to municipalities.
 In this role Jessica directs municipal outreach, manages ongoing community engagement, and identifies and develops training opportunities for communities.
 Prior to joining ISE, Jessica was the Program Manager at the CT Institute for Resilience and Climate Adaptation.
 In that role, Jessica supported and tracked the Institute’s research and outreach projects intended to increase resilience and sustainability of vulnerable communities in Connecticut to the growing impacts of climate change.
 Jessica also worked as an Environmental Analyst at the State of CT Department of Energy and Environmental Protection (DEEP), working in the Office of Climate Change, Technology, and Research.
 Among her many roles at DEEP, Jessica was responsible for producing the State’s annual greenhouse emissions inventory as well as assisting with the development and implementation of emissions reduction strategies from multiple sectors, most notably transportation.
 Jessica also oversaw the State’s Offsets program of the Regional Greenhouse Gas Initiative.

 Alyssa manages the certification process and data analysis, oversees action development and revision, and provides legal counsel to Sustainable CT, a voluntary certification program to accelerate municipal sustainability actions.
 Alyssa earned her Juris Doctor with honors and her Master of Public Health Degree in Health Law and Policy from the University of Connecticut.
 She earned her Bachelor of Arts degree cum laude in Biology from Harvard University.
 She formerly served as Project Manager for Connecticut’s Legislative Commission on Aging, where she led the state’s livable communities initiative and served as a policy expert on wide-ranging health, planning and zoning, transportation and housing issues.
-Alyssa has worked for numerous health policy organizations, including the Connecticut Association of Directors of Health and the Connecticut Health Foundation.
+Alyssa has also worked for the Connecticut Association of Directors of Health and the Connecticut Health Foundation.
 She began her career as an attorney at the law firm of Robinson and Cole.